sebastiaanluca/alarmclock/README.md

 #### Local Media

-When adding local media stored in `~/Music`, remember to update the MPD database first using `mpc update`.
+When adding local media stored in `~/Music`, make sure you have enough permissions to access it and remember to update the MPD database first using `mpc update`.

 ## Development